junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The world is a pool of shapes and colors, floating and swimming, emerging and diverging.
 Some shapes and colors move closer, some further.
 Some red and its approach burns, some black and tearing and cold, the others vague and grey, passing by without extra sensation.

 There is no thought, no words.
-Light or dark, chromatic or bleak.
+Light or dark, colored or bleak.
 That's all there is.

 It takes a while to realize the small blinking lights are edible, and those feel good -- making the colors looking brighter and shapes sharper.
 Almost like the view is getting clearer, but still the same forms.